Skip to content

 extra-options: --port 8023

-extra-options is an optional input that allows to pass additional parameters to a Cypress action.
+extra-options is an optional input that allows you to pass additional parameters to a Cypress action.
 You can find the list of possible command line options in the Cypress run options chapter of the Cypress documentation.

 This is an example of calling the cypress action after the checkout action.
-As described above, the working-directory keyword must be provided.
+As described above, the working-directory keyword must be provided:

 - name: gitcheckout